dispersednetwork/comfyui-workflows/README.md

 # comfyui-workflows
-A repository to store comfyui workflows
+A repository to store comfyui workflows for use with dispersed recipes.